 Straight-ticket voting (also called straight-party voting) allows voters to choose a party’s entire slate of candidates with just a single ballot mark.
 Voters make one mark or selection on the ballot in order to vote for every candidate of that party for each partisan office on the ballot.

-The states with STV are: Alabama, Indiana*, Michigan, Kentucky, Oklahoma, South Carolina and Utah.
+The states with STV are: Alabama, Indiana*, Michigan, Kentucky, Oklahoma, and South Carolina.

 *Senate bill 61 in 2016 abolished straight ticket voting for at-large races only.